Azure-Friends/azure-friends.github.io/_pages/index.md

 ## What is Azure and Friends?

-Azure and Friends is for making Azure friends. :heart_eyes:
+Azure and Friends is for making Azure friends. <3

 We arrange events, share knowledge across companies and learn through open discussion.
 As an open community, we make it easy for beginners and experts alike to give Azure-related talks.
 We are completely independent, seeking to benefit everyone involved with Azure by creating opportunities for collaboration.
 Let’s come together and get inspired!